June 2025 Los Angeles protests against mass deportation

 Series of protests in California, U.S.

-On June 6, 2025, protests began in Los Angeles after Immigration and Customs Enforcement (ICE) agents raided several city locations to arrest individuals allegedly involved in illegal immigration to the United States.
+On June 6, 2025, protests began in Los Angeles after Immigration and Customs Enforcement (ICE) agents raided locations in the region to arrest individuals allegedly involved in illegal immigration to the United States.
 Some protests turned into riots after protestors clashed with the Los Angeles Police Department (LAPD) and ICE, (Note: Sources have described some of the protests as being "riots" or "riots and protests", or simply "violent protests".) but most remained peaceful and occurred within a small stretch of downtown Los Angeles.
 (Note: Sources describe the majority of protests as peaceful and contained to a small part of the city.)

 On June 7, protestors and federal law enforcement agents clashed in Paramount and Compton during raids.
 President Donald Trump responded by federalizing the California National Guard, calling for 2,000 guard members to deploy to the city under Joint Task Force 51.
 Protests were organized and attended by multiple groups and unaffiliated protestors.
 On June 9, the president authorized the deployment of an additional 2,000 National Guard members, and the Pentagon activated 700 Marines to deploy to the city, who arrived the next day.
 Critics, including California governor Gavin Newsom (who has sued Trump over the federalization), described the military response as premature, inflammatory, for political gain, and authoritarian.
 Reuters reported that the protests were the strongest domestic backlash to Trump since he took office in January, and became a focal point in a national debate over immigration, protest, the use of federal force in domestic affairs, the boundaries of presidential power, and freedom of speech and assembly.

-On July 11, U.S. District Judge Maame Ewusi-Mensah Frimpong concluded that the administration likely violated immigrants' rights and ordered a stop to immigration arrests without probable cause, alleging that the administration targeted California residents based on race, language and place of work.
+On July 11, U.S. district judge Maame Ewusi-Mensah Frimpong concluded that the administration likely violated immigrants' rights and ordered a stop to immigration arrests without probable cause, alleging that the administration targeted California residents based on race, language and place of work.
 The ruling was upheld by the United States Court of Appeals for the Ninth Circuit.
-On September 3, U.S. District Judge Charles Breyer ruled the deployment of the military illegal and a violation of the Posse Comitatus Act, and ordered the administration not to use National Guard or military troops for civilian law enforcement in California.
+On September 3, U.S. district judge Charles Breyer ruled the deployment of the military illegal and a violation of the Posse Comitatus Act, and ordered the administration not to use National Guard or military troops for civilian law enforcement in California.
 Breyer found the rationale for deployment as contrived, writing that "There was no rebellion, nor was civilian law enforcement unable to respond to the protests and enforce the law."
 Prosecutors failed to secure indictments for the majority of protestors charged and dropped several cases after DHS agents were found to have made false statements.

-The anti-ICE protests in Los Angeles inspired additional anti-ICE protests in other U.S. cities, such as New York, Chicago, and Dallas.
+The anti-ICE protests in Los Angeles inspired additional anti-ICE protests in other U.S. cities, such as New York City, Chicago, and Dallas.